mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 #### Conclusion

-While the ViT-VAE demonstrates strong reconstructive capabilities and potential for rich feature extraction, its overly expressive decoder limits its effectiveness in anomaly detection.
+While the ViT-VAE demonstrates strong reconstructive capabilities and potential for rich feature extraction, its overly smart encoder and expressive decoder limits its effectiveness in anomaly detection.
 This model contributes to our understanding of the tradeoff between representational quality and anomaly separability in latent spaces learned via deep generative models.

 ### **Generative Adversarial Network (GAN)**